Battle of Caloocan: Background

-From 1896 to 1898, Filipino revolutionaries known as the Katipunan waged an armed revolution against Spain, successfully ending more than 350 years of Spanish rule in the Philippines.
-The United States, which waged a concurrent conflict with Spain in 1898, provided assistance to the revolutionaries in the closing stages of the conflict.
-On June 12, 1898, Filipino statesman Emilio Aguinaldo issued a declaration of independence, proclaiming the sovereignty of the Philippines.
-However, the American government, under the McKinley administration, decided to annex the Philippines.
+In 1896, Filipino revolutionary organizations led by the Katipunan began waging the Philippine Revolution, a war of independence against Spanish colonial rule.
+The United States declared war on Spain in 1898, and proceeded to provide assistance to the Filipinos in the closing stages of the Philippine Revolution.
+On June 12, 1898, the Filipino revolutionary leader Emilio Aguinaldo issued the Philippine Declaration of Independence, which proclaimed the independence of the Philippines.
+However, the American government, under the McKinley administration, had decided to annex the Philippines.
 In the 1898 Treaty of Paris, which ended the Spanish–American War, Spain agreed to cede control of the Philippines to the U.S.

-The U.S. had dispatched the Philippine Expeditionary Force to the Philippines in 1898, which had in concert with Filipino forces taken control over most of the region from the Spanish.
-In 1899, war broke out between the United States and the newly-established Philippine Republic after the U.S. annexed the Philippines.
-On February 4, a patrol of the 1st Nebraska Infantry Regiment near Manila fired on Filipino troops they encountered, sparking the war's first battle.
-Throughout the day, American and Filipino forces exchanged fire; when Filipino officers heard of what had transpired, they offered a ceasefire to the Americans, which was rejected.
-The next day, American troops went on the offensive, storming and capturing the entrenched Filipino positions.
+The American military sent the Philippine Expeditionary Force to the Philippines in 1898, which in concert with Filipino rebels took control over most of the province of Manila from the Spanish.
+In 1899, war broke out between the United States and the newly-established First Philippine Republic after the U.S. annexed the Philippines.
+The war began on February 4 when a 1st Nebraska Infantry Regiment patrol fired on Filipino troops they encountered near the city of Manila, sparking the war's first battle.
+Throughout the day, American and Filipino troops exchanged fire, and the Americans rejected a ceasefire offer from Filipino commanders.
+On February 5, American troops went on the offensive, storming and capturing several Filipino entrenchments.

-After the battle, Filipino forces which had been pushed out of their positions north of Manila by the American offensive regrouped at the settlement of Caloocan, which was twelve miles north of the city.
-The city served as an important railroad center, in addition to barring any potential American advance on the settlement of Malolos.
-American commander Arthur MacArthur Jr. made plans to dispatch a detachment of troops to launch an attack on Caloocan immediately.
-However, he was persuaded by his superior Elwell Stephen Otis to delay such a move by a few days to allow both times for additional American reinforcements to be shifted into position and for Filipino forces in the region to concentrate around the Caloocan region.
-Otis also argued that capturing Caloocan would serve the dual purpose of occupying a key settlement and trapping elements of the Philippine Revolutionary Army in Manila Bay, a viewpoint which was also shared by MacArthur Jr.
+Following their defeat, Philippine Republican Army troops who had been pushed out of their positions by the Americans regrouped at the city of Caloocan, which was located twelve miles north of the city of Manila.
+Caloocan held strategic value, serving as an important railroad center and blocking any American attempt to capture the city of Malolos.
+Major General Arthur MacArthur Jr. immediately made plans to launch an attack on Caloocan, but was persuaded by his superior, Major General Elwell Stephen Otis, to delay the planned attack for several days to allow for American reinforcements to arrive and nearby Filipino troops to concentrate in Caloocan.
+Both men agreed that occupying Caloocan would lead to the capture of a key city and trap several Philippine Republican Army units around Manila Bay.